 - A Partner leaving the Consortium shall refund all payments it has received in advance back to the Consortium, e.g. any payments made from the Partner Fee Share Fund or EMLE Activity Fund for any activities or services that have not yet been performed.
-Partner fee shares paid after fulfilled teaching duties or activities ended, will not have to be returned to the Consortium. - If a Partner is declared a Defaulting Partner due to substantial breach of this Consortium Agreement, the Consortium Coordinator is entitled to propose to the Board to end the cooperation with the Defaulting Party.
-A Defaulting Party is not allowed to vote.
+Partner fee shares paid after fulfilled teaching duties or activities ended, will not have to be returned to the Consortium. - If a Partner is declared a defaulting Partner due to substantial breach of this Consortium Agreement, the Director is entitled to propose to the Board to end the cooperation with the defaulting party.
+A defaulting Partner is not allowed to vote.

-The Partners undertake to make every reasonable effort to obtain or renew accreditation, whenever that is required by national law.
+The Partners undertake all necessary action to obtain or renew accreditation required by national law.
 If one of the Partners is not accredited:

 - The EM coordinator may decide to exclude the non-accredited Partner from an application for EM funding.
-However, if the EM funding has been granted, the EM coordinator may consider filing an application for amendment of the framework contact with the European Commission after the Partner has managed to obtain or renew the accreditation. - The Board may decide to exclude the part of the EMLE education offered by the non-accredited Partner until the accreditation has been obtained or renewed.
+However, if the EM funding has been granted, the EM coordinator may consider filing an application for amendment of the framework contract with the European Commission after the Partner has managed to obtain or renew the accreditation. - The Board may decide to exclude the part of the EMLE education offered by the non-accredited Partner until the accreditation has been obtained or renewed.